wiretraveler/sc-smithsonian-rss-display/README.md

-# ESPN RSS Display
+# Smithsonian RSS Display

-Simple static display for ESPN headlines with article images.
+Simple static display for Smithsonian headlines with article images.

 ## Overview

-* Pulls headlines from ESPN RSS
+* Pulls headlines from Smithsonian RSS
 * Enriches each item by extracting metadata from the article page (`og:image`, summary)
 * Outputs structured data to `data/stories.json`
 * Frontend rotates through stories on a fixed interval